VergeOS vSAN Scale Up Guide#

 - Check cluster resource utilization

-- Confirm IPMI access to all hosts via a method that allows console access in emergencies
+- Confirm IPMI access to all nodes via a method that allows console access in emergencies

 Pre-Scale Up Verification#